mpetac/AIM/README.md

 make all
 ```

+Note: if you do not wish to compile the Python wrapper you can remove the last three lines from _CMakeLists.txt_.

 ## Examples

 The code can be used either from C++ or Python.
 While the Python wrapper provides modern and simple interface, running it from C++ allows for more control (mainly related to the accuracy of various numerical perscriptions).
 Futhermore, the C++ class structure allows for simple extension the code to new DM density profile, halo rotational properties and baryonic gravitational potentials.